randallb15/Real-Estate-Analysis/.ipynb_checkpoints/README-checkpoint.md

 - data obtained from propstream.com

 ### Further Study
+I would want to look at availability.
+None of this analysis takes into consideration the percent of time that the listings are booked.
+So, while the bigger listings may command a higher price, they may be booked less often and compromise total revenue.

 I would like to look at correlations between house Airbnb prices and availability.
 I think you could find a sweet spot in terms of house size, house price, location, Airbnb price, and availability to maximize revenue.

 Recommender for houses for Airbnb.